mickyyy68/aristar-codex-gui/DOCUMENTATION.md

 ## Behavioral details
 - Worktree root per project: `~/.aristar-codex-gui/worktrees/<project-name>-<hash>/…`.
 - Managed worktree/branch name: `aristar-wt-<safeBranch>-<shortid>`; created from selected base branch/start point.
 Deleted when the worktree is removed.
 Legacy `agent-*` worktrees/branches are still recognized for cleanup.
 Worktree deletion will retry with `git worktree remove -f` when the worktree is dirty.
-- Worktree metadata: `.codex-worktree.json` stores base branch, agent branch, and created date; used to rebuild the worktree list.
-Legacy worktrees fall back to name-based inference.
+- Worktree metadata: stored outside the worktree at `~/.aristar-codex-gui/metadata/<project-key>/<worktree>.json` (base branch, agent branch, created date).
 - Recent projects: `ProjectListStore` keeps an ordered list of recent project paths; favorites are stored separately and pinned.
 Legacy `RecentProjectStore` is still present for backward compatibility but the UI now relies on the favorites/recents lists.
 - Branch panes: only app-managed worktrees are listed for a project/branch.
 Worktree creation is blocked if the selected project is itself a managed worktree (nested worktree guard).
 - Cleanup: deleting a worktree removes its directory (if under the managed root) and deletes the agent branch; stopping an agent no longer removes the worktree.
 - Nested worktrees are blocked: if the opened folder lives under the managed worktrees root, creating additional worktrees is disabled (depth capped at 1).
 - Session updates: `AppModel` observes `CodexSessionManager` so session start/stop state (including the Working Set terminal) stays in sync across views.
+- Session persistence: removed; “Resume” runs `codex resume` in the worktree without storing session history.
-- Terminal: SwiftTerm connected to PTY master; TERM set to `xterm-256color`; raw escape sequences are passed through to SwiftTerm.
+- Terminal: SwiftTerm connected to PTY master; TERM set to `xterm-256color`; raw escape sequences are passed through to SwiftTerm; session start is deferred until the view has a real size so the PTY is created with the correct cols/rows (also exported via `COLUMNS`/`LINES`), and subsequent resizes update the PTY size with SIGWINCH; a 1-row safety margin is applied (report rows-1 to the PTY) to avoid bottom-edge clipping; sessions launch a login `zsh` that runs the Codex command then execs into an interactive shell.
 - Selection: Hubs tab shows project lists and branch panes; each pane lists managed worktrees for a branch with per-row actions and delete confirmation.
 Working Set tab uses a sidebar list + detail pane to manage pinned worktrees across projects.
 - Navigation: Cmd+1 switches to Hubs; Cmd+2 switches to Working Set.
 - Error surfacing: worktree creation errors and missing persisted worktrees surface inline; codex binary missing errors surfaced via auth status.